misaelmmorales/DeepLearning-LatentSpace-StabilityEvaluation/README.md

 <p align="justify">

-* Current nonlinear manifold dimensionality reduction (NDR) methods have various assumptions about the data, model, subsurface, geological, and engineering settings yielding non-unique solutions and tentatively increased uncertainty.
+* Current nonlinear dimensionality reduction methods are based on various assumptions yielding non-unique solutions that increase uncertainty and reduce reliability.

-* We propose an innovative method that stabilizes data representations in lower-dimensional space (LDS) applicable to any manifold dimensionality method using rigid transformations.
-This aims to create a single unique solution for LDS regardless of data perturbations, starting seed iteration, susceptibility to Euclidean transformations, and tendency of NDR’s to yield non-unique solutions.

-* Our method visualizes the uncertainty space for samples in subsurface datasets, which is helpful for model updating and inferential analysis for the inclusion of out-of-sample-points (OOSP) without model recalculation.

-* Workflow demonstration on 3 experimental setups via MDS on synthetic and real subsurface datasets using the Euclidean and Manhattan distance metrics over for a large number of model and sample realizations.
+* We propose a generalizable workflow to evaluate the stability of deep learning latent feature spaces to aid model reliability when performing predictive, and inferential analyses.

+* Workflow is demonstrated on 2 end-member cases and a publicly available dataset, promoting improved model interpretability, reliability, and quality control for more informed decision-making for diverse analytical workflows.

+* We recommend evaluating such spaces before making inferences and subsequent decisions to reduce algorithmic bias.
+*
 </p>